malaise/ada/README.txt

 - 'wait_evt', interfaced by the Ada 'Even_Mng' package, waits (with "select") on several fds, catches signals...

+.Digital EnVeloPe ('evp')
+interfaced by the Ada 'Evp_Digest' package, wraps to openssl "evp digest" functions.

 .X11 management ('x_mng')
-- 'x_export', interfaced by the Ada 'X_Mng' package, defines all the calls needed for X11 (except cards),
+'x_export', interfaced by the Ada 'X_Mng' package, defines all the calls needed for X11 (except cards).

+.Cards ('x_cards')
-- 'x_cards', interfaced by the Ada 'X_Mng.Cards' package, is an extension for the management in X11 of playing cards.
+interfaced by the Ada 'X_Mng.Cards' package, is an extension for the management in X11 of playing cards.

-.Ndbm ('cnbdbm')
-This lib interfaces with ndbm C library.
-The corresponding Ada 'Ndbm' package is not used at present (except in test).

-.Posix to PCRE ('posic2pcre')
+.Posix to PCRE ('posix2pcre')
 Own binding of xref:XPCRE[PCRE] to POSIX API, with extension, interfaced by the Ada 'Regular_Expressions' package.